P.E and Sports Funding

 At Blackfell we are supporting the PE curriculum’s aim to ensure that more children are active in their lives.
 We are seeking to ensure that every child can find a physical activity or sport that they are interested in and offering them opportunities to try new sports in the hope that this will encourage them to be active outside of school.

-Blackfell pupils have had the opportunity to attend a range of different afterschool sports clubs that they may never have previously experienced.
+Blackfell pupils have had the opportunity to attend a range of different extra-curricular sports clubs that they may never have previously experienced.
 These include a wide range of activities from football through to archery and curling.

 The school sports board located in the KS2 hall offers ‘pathways’ for children to be directed to weekend and after school sports club away from school.